frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 "Yet what is the basis of our hope?"
-Pope Francis asks, and he says, "To understand this, let us stop and reflect on 'the reasons for our hope'" (cf. 1 Pet.
+Pope Francis asks, and he says, "To understand this, let us stop and reflect on 'the reasons for our hope'" (*cf*.
+1 Pet.
 3:15).
 Questions which St. Peter asks in his First Letter, chapter 3.

-"Simply proclaim the Lord Jesus Christ holy in your hearts, and always have your answer ready for people who ask you the reason for the hope that you have" (cf. 1 Pet.
+"Simply proclaim the Lord Jesus Christ holy in your hearts, and always have your answer ready for people who ask you the reason for the hope that you have" (*cf*.
+1 Pet.
 3:15).

 It\'s a logical question that people should be able to ask us the reason for our hope.

-In the next part of the document *Spes non confundit*--"Hope Does Not Disappoint," he says, "I believe in life everlasting" (Apostles' Creed).
+In the next part of the document *Spes non confundit* or "Hope Does Not Disappoint," he says, "I believe in life everlasting" (Apostles' Creed).
 This is the reason for our hope.